 The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) was signed into law on October 13, 1994.
-The USERRA law clarifies and strengthens the Veterans' Reemployment Rights (VRR) Statute.
-USERRA is intended to minimize the disadvantages to an individual's employment rights that may occur when that person needs to be absent from his or her civilian employment to serve in this country's uniformed services.
+USERRA clarifies and strengthens the Veterans' Reemployment Rights (VRR) Statute.
+The Act itself can be found in the United States Code at Chapter 43, Part III, and Title 38.
+USERRA is intended to minimize the disadvantages to an individual that may occur when that person needs to be absent from his or her civilian employment to serve in this country's uniformed services.
 USERRA makes major improvements in protecting service member rights and benefits by clarifying the law and improving enforcement mechanisms.

 Congress passed USERRA to safeguard the employment rights and benefits of service members upon their return to civilian life.
-USERRA also prohibits employers from discriminating or retaliating against persons on the basis of their military service, obligations or intent to join a uniformed service or actions taken to enforce any person's rights under USERRA.
+USERRA also prohibits employers from discriminating or retaliating against persons on the basis of their military service/ obligations, intent to join a uniformed service or actions taken to enforce any person's rights under USERRA.

-The Department of Labor has issued regulations that clarify its position on the rights of returning service members to family and medical leave under the Uniformed Services Employment and Reemployment Rights Act (USERRA).
+The Department of Labor has issued regulations that clarify its position on the rights of returning service members to include family and medical leave under the Uniformed Services Employment and Reemployment Rights Act (USERRA).
 See 20 CFR Part 1002.210.
 USERRA is administered by the United States Department of Labor, through the Veterans' Employment and Training Service (VETS).
-VETS' provides assistance to those persons experiencing service connected problems with their civilian employment and provides information about the Act to employers.
+VETS provide assistance to those persons experiencing service connected problems with their civilian employment and provides information about USERRA to employers.

-Veterans have two options for filing a claim; they may file a USERRA or Veterans' Preference (VP) claim manually by mailing, faxing, or bringing the paper form (VETS/USERRA/VP Form 1010) to the DOL/VETS Atlanta Regional Lead Center (ARLC) office.
-Or they may submit a claim electronically by accessing the E-1010 claims interface via a web browser such as Internet Explorer (IE).
+Veterans have two options for filing a claim; they may file a USERRA or Veterans' Preference (VP) claim manually by submitting the paper form, (VETS/USERRA/VP Form 1010) by mail or in person at the DOL/VETS office.
+They may also submit their claim electronically by accessing the E-1010 claims form via a web browser such as Internet Explorer (IE).
 The E1010 gives an alternative interactive method for filing the paper form through the DOL/VETS USERRA Interface Management System (UIMS), now VIPERS.